 - 4.1.
-There may be a number of trigger events included in the governing documentation for arrangements that fall within the Alternative Covenant Scheme definition for example, an event that triggers limits on the writing of new business or that triggers the transfer of assets from the buffer fund into the scheme (the 'low risk funding trigger'9).
+There may be a number of trigger events included in the governing documentation for arrangements that fall within the Alternative Covenant Scheme definition for example, an event that triggers limits on the writing of new business or that triggers the transfer of assets from the buffer fund into the scheme (the 'low risk funding trigger').
 From a levy perspective, we are particularly interested in the events that will trigger a wind-up of the Scheme and, critically, how this will result in the employer undergoing a qualifying insolvency event that triggers a PPF assessment period.
 Arrangements that wind up the scheme and only indirectly cause the employer's insolvency at an uncertain date in the future are therefore not satisfactory. - 4.2.
 Where a wind-up trigger is set at an appropriate s179 funding level (defined as a 'Trigger Funding Level' in the ACS Appendix) and we are satisfied that the other conditions in the definition of 'Acceptable Wind-Up Trigger' in the ACS Appendix are met, we will set a strike price for the calculation of the levy at below 100 per cent of s179 liabilities.
 This will be achieved using the factors for adjusting s179 liabilities as set out in section 3 of the ACS Appendix.
-This discount reflects the reduction in risk to the PPF resulting from the wind-up trigger. - 4.3.
-We will make our assessment of whether particular winding-up provisions meet the requirements in order to be an 'Acceptable Wind-Up Trigger' for the purposes of the Alternative Covenant Scheme Appendix by reference to the following principles: - a) the wind-up trigger has to take effect at a funding level equal to or in excess of the level TPR would deem acceptable for a Superfund.
-In line with TPR's published expectations we expect that to be at least 105% of s179 liabilities, unless otherwise agreed by TPR in consultation with us in exceptional circumstances;
+This discount reflects the reduction in risk to the PPF resulting from the wind-up trigger.

-9 Please refer to TPR's DB Superfunds Guidance for what is meant by the 'low risk funding trigger'.
+&lt;sup>10 Please refer to TPR's DB Superfunds Guidance for what is meant by the 'low risk funding trigger'.